kearutherford/Assignment_B2_Rutherford/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-**Description of output:** The output is a list with two items: a tibble of summary statistics and a simple boxplot.
+**Description of output:** The output is a list with two items: a tibble of summary statistics and a simple set of boxplots.
 For the summary tibble, the minimum, maximum, mean, first quartile, and third quartile were calculated for DBH across the two root barrier groups (Y/N).
-The boxplot shows the difference in the distributions of DBH between the two root barrier groups.
+The boxplots show the difference in the distributions of DBH between the two root barrier groups.

 ### Example #2: Factor variable input, alter default arguments